oloapinivad/MiLES/README.md

 * `blocking_fast.R` and `blocking_figures.R`.
 Blocking analysis is performed by the first R script.
 The second provides the figures.
 Both the Davini et al. (2012) and the Tibaldi and Molteni (1990) blocking index are computed and plotted by these scripts, as well a wide set of related dignostics.
 See Davini et al. (2012) for more details.
 Since v0.7 `u500_block.R` is included for a beta computation of blocking from zonal wind at 500hPa.

 * `regimes_fast.R` and `regimes_figures.R`.
-Weather regimes analysis is performed by the first R script.
+North Atlntic weather regimes analysis is performed by the first R script.
-It also tries to assign the right weather regimes to its name, saving all to NetCDF data.
-The second provides the figures.
+Weather regimes assignation is performed using spatial positioning of maxima and minima, saving all to NetCDF data.
+The second script provides the figures.

 * `meandering_fast.R`.
 It computes the Meandering Index following the Di Capua and Coumou (2016).
 No figures are yet provided.